segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 Data Lakes does not currently have a direct integration with [Protocols](https://segment.com/docs/protocols/).

-Today, any changes to events at the source level (made with Protocols) also change the data for all downstream destinations, including Data Lakes.
+Today, any changes to events at the source level made with Protocols also change the data for all downstream destinations, including Data Lakes.

 - *Mutated events* - If Protocols mutates an event due to a rule set in the Tracking Plan, then that mutation appears in Segment's internal archives and is reflected in Data Lakes.
 For example, if you used Protocols to mutate the event `product_id` to be `productID`, then the event appears in both Data Lakes and Warehouses as `productID`.

-- *Blocked events* - If a Protocols Tracking Plan blocks an event, then the event is not forwarded to any downstream Segment destinations including Data Lakes.
+- *Blocked events* - If a Protocols Tracking Plan blocks an event, the event is not forwarded to any downstream Segment destinations, including Data Lakes.
 However events which are only marked with a violation _are_ passed to Data Lakes.

 Data types and labels available in Protocols are not currently supported by Data Lakes.